menu

 People

-In addition, the Homaker Park West neighborhood stands out for having an average per capita income lower than 95.1% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Homaker Park West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.1% of the neighborhoods in America.

 Also, neighborhoodScout's exclusive research revealed that 92.9% of the adult residents in the Homaker Park West neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 95.1% of the neighborhoods in America.